 During the 1940's, the basement of the Dominion Building was converted into a bustling diner with stainless steel and miles of curvy lunch counters.
 In 2008, Victor Bouzide and Ernesto Gomez of Nuba restaurant, took a leap of faith and opted to move their thriving twelve-seat take-out operation on Hastings across the street and into this cavernous underground space

-The room had gone through many iterations over seventy years or so, involving multiple layers of paint. under the paint we found African mahogany milled into distinctive bullet shaped mouldings reflecting wartime machine aesthetics and the slow transition from the 1930's to the 1950's.
-In an effort to encourage the historical potential of the space again, paranoid path of least resistance, we chose mahogany for all the new wood to be used in the restaurant.
-In addition, we crafted our shapes and mouldings in sympathy with the original work, not in imitation mind you, but in sympathy.
+The room had gone through many iterations over seventy years or so, involving multiple layers of paint.
+Under the paint we found African mahogany milled into distinctive bullet shaped mouldings reflecting wartime machine aesthetics and the slow transition from the 1930's to the 1950's.
+In an effort to encourage the historical potential of the space, and, once again, a paranoid path of least resistance, we chose mahogany for all the new wood to be used in the restaurant.
+In addition, we crafted our shapes and mouldings in sympathy with the original work.
 As a final move, we opted to bleach the wood.
 Bleached mahogany was a fashionable technique in the forties and it has rarely been used since then.
-The effect lightens the wood and removes the redness which gives mahogany its "old fashioned" quality which is why it was popular at the time. in this case, the technique has the opposite effect, in a way, branding the work with an undeniable yet barely conscious reference to the time period already embedded in the existing architecture.
+The effect lightens the wood and removes the redness which gives mahogany its "old fashioned" quality, which is why it was popular at the time. in this case, the technique has the opposite effect, in a way, branding the work with an undeniable yet barely conscious reference to the time period already embedded in the existing architecture.